< Browse to Previous Essay | Browse to Next Essay >

 A smaller but more painful land grab came years later during World War I, when Pierce County condemned the east bank portion of the remaining Nisqually reservation and deeded it to the Army to become part of Fort Lewis’s 60,000 acres.
 The action was patently illegal.
 Treaty land could only be taken with Congress’s consent, which had not been given.
-But the tribe -- “dispirited, disorganized, and dispossessed” (Wilkinson, 27) -- failed to challenge the suit and was forced to leave their abodes in mid-winter of 1917.
+But tribal members -- “dispirited, disorganized, and dispossessed” (Wilkinson, 27) -- failed to challenge the suit and was forced to leave their abodes in mid-winter of 1917.
 A doubtful Congress ratified the taking years later.

-The final insults were to fish habitat and survival, the result of runoff from extensive logging and development, and from the damming and diversion of the Nisqually River by the Cities of Tacoma and Centralia.
+The final insults were to fish habitat and survival, the result of runoff from extensive logging and development, and from the damming and diversion of the Nisqually River by the cities of Tacoma and Centralia.
 Diversion of water and the dams’ off-and-on pulsing of the river’s natural flow disrupted salmon migration, destroyed spawning habitat, and depleted oxygen the fish needed.

 Protests and Tear Gas, Arrests and Litigation

 Non-Indian salmon fishing soared after World War II.
 By the late 1950s there were hundreds of commercial gillnetters and purse seiners.
 Although non-Indian commercial fishermen caught salmon by the millions of tons in the Pacific and Puget Sound, ironically much of the public blame was attributed to “Indian lawlessness.”
 In fact, the tribes, who fished only the rivers, caught just what was left over.
 By the state's own figures, Indians captured less than 5 percent of the harvestable salmon at the height of the fish wars.
-Even to catch that, “we had to go underground,” Billy Frank says.
+Even to catch that, “we had to go underground,” Billy Frank recalled.
 “To survive, to continue our culture, we had to become an underground society” (Tizon).

 The tribes claimed that the real culprits in the salmon's decline were commercial fishing, the dams, and logging.
 Research would eventually prove them right.